Easy Embroidery transfers – How to transfer embroidery designs to fabric easily and perfectly

 Water-soluble transfer materials method.

-You can use a stabilizer with a self adhesive backing or a very light interfacing sheet on which you can print / copy / draw the embroidery designs .
-With a stabilizer sheet like the Printable Sticky Fabri-Solvy Stabilizer you can stick it on to the fabric after peeling off the backing sheet.
+You can use a stabilizer with a self-adhesive backing or a very light interfacing sheet on which you can print / copy / draw the embroidery designs.
+With a stabilizer sheet like the Printable Sticky Fabri-Solvy Stabilizer, you can stick it on to the fabric after peeling off the backing sheet.
 Do the embroidery.
-Afterwards when you wash the fabric the stabilizer washes way fully.
-Very convenient but slightly expensive method
+Afterward, when you wash the fabric the stabilizer washes way fully.
+Very convenient but slightly expensive method.

 Enlarge and transfer embroidery design